marioortizmanero/speedbumpapp.com/content/en/app/instagram.md

 intro: |
   With <a href="https://www.statista.com/statistics/272014/global-social-networks-ranked-by-number-of-users/" target="_blank">2 billion users worldwide</a>, Instagram is particularly easy to get addicted to.
 This app can be essential to keep up with your friends and family, but it's too easy to lose track of time.

-  Instagram addiction happens when the app starts **replacing your normal activities** like hanging out with friends or enjoying hobbies.
+  Addiction to Instagram happens when the app starts **replacing your normal activities** like hanging out with friends or enjoying hobbies.
 It's not black and white; you might be mildly, moderately, or severely hooked.

 reasons:
   - title: "🫂 Socializing + endless scrolling = dangerous"